YonghuiDong/MetReport/inst/app/www/landing.md

 MetaboReport accepts a variety of outputs generated from different software tools, such as **XCMS**, **MSDIAL**, or **Compound Discoverer**.
 In general, the output table can be submitted to MetaboReport with very little modification.

-Metaboreport (as well as any other software) requires at least two pieces of information for metabolomics data analysis, i.e. `Peak area` and `sample metadata` information.
+Metaboreport (as well as any other software) requires at least two pieces of information for metabolomics data analysis, i.e. `Peak area` and `sample metadata`.

 > `Peak Area`: is the area under a peak (peak area count).
 It is a measure of the concentration of the peak it represents.
 Sometimes, **peak intensity** or **peak height** maybe used to represent the the concentration of the peak, depending on the software tools used for data processing.
 > `Sample Metadata`: or sample label or group label.
 It is used to describe the sample.
 For instance, you want to compare the metabolic profiles between wild type and a mutant.
 Here **wild type** and **mutant** are sample metadata.
-Note that one sample can have more than one type of metadata, for instance, if your want to compare the metabolic profiles between male and famale mouse on the same set of sample.
-Then the sample will have the **Male** and **Female** metadata as well.
+Note that one sample can have more than one type of metadata, for instance, if your want to compare the metabolic profiles between male and famale mice on the same set of samples.
+Then the samples will have **Male** and **Female** metadata as well.

 ---

-Metaboreport provides two ways to prepare the data information:
+There are two ways to prepare input data for MetaboReport:

 1. The peak area and metadata are in the same table.
 You only need to upload one single table for data analysis.

 2. The peak area table and metadata table are two separated tables.
-You need to upload both for data analysis.
+You need to upload both of them for data analysis.

-To better show you how to modify the table, let's start with one example.
-You want to compare the metabolic profiles between a group of wild type (**WT**) and Mutant (**MU**) mice; meanwhile, you would also like to know if there are any metabolic differences between **Male** and **Female** mice.
+I will use an example here to show you how to prepare the input data table for MetaboReport.
+Suppose you want to compare the metabolic profiles between a group of wild type (**WT**) and Mutant (**MU**) mice; meanwhile, you also would like to know if there are any metabolic differences between **Male** and **Female** mice.
 Pooled QC (**QC**) were used as quality control in your study.
 Table 1 summarizes the sample information in your study.

 ---